 Table of Contents

 The COVID-19 pandemic has changed travel forever.
 Many countries have closed their international borders to tourists and many countries have strict restrictions in place.
 Countries have been put on lockdown and rules such as the mandatory wearing of masks are in place.
 However, travel is slowly beginning to regain traction, and countries have begun to reopen their borders.
-One such country that has not been hit badly by the pandemic is Portugal.
 Portugal has since opened its borders to selected travelers for tourism.
 We ask the hard question — “Is it safe to travel Portugal?” so you can make the right choices and feel comfortable on your trip.

 From historic landmarks to sunny beaches, Portugal is the place to be if you are looking to enjoy sights, sounds, and delicious cuisine.
 Popular destinations in Portugal include Lisbon, Porto, the Portuguese Riviera, and its many islands.

-Portugal is open to tourism with strict cleanliness and safety restrictions.
+Portugal is open to tourism from European Union member states and Schengen countries with strict cleanliness and safety restrictions.
 Portugal is also the first country in Europe to be awarded the “Safe Travels” badge that recognizes their commitment to safety for all travelers.
 Read more about the WTTC and the new Safe Travels protocols here.

 Turismo de Portugal, Portugal’s tourism authority, has also created a “Clean & Safe” stamp.
 Turismo de Portugal ensures that tourism enterprises, tourist entertainment companies, travel agencies, and tour operators are compliant with cleaning and hygiene requirements.
 This avoids all risk of COVID-19 contagion, making Portugal a safe and fun tourist destination for all.